-Servicers must send a borrower a written notice within 45 days after the borrower becomes delinquent and again no later than 45 days after each payment due date so long as the borrower remains delinquent.
+Servicers must send a borrower a written notice within 45 days after the borrower becomes delinquent.
 The written notice must encourage the borrower to contact the servicer, provide the servicer's telephone number and address to access assigned loss mitigation personnel, describe examples of loss mitigation options that may be available (if applicable), provide loss mitigation application instructions or advise how to obtain more information about loss mitigation options such as contacting the servicer (if applicable), and list either the CFPB's or HUD's website to access a list of homeownership counselors or counseling organization and HUD's toll-free number to access homeownership counselors or counseling organizations.

-Appendix MS-4 contains model clauses at MS-4(A), MS-4(B), MS-4(C), and MS-4(D) that servicers subject to the FDCPA can use to comply with a new disclosure requirement for the written notice, as discussed more below.
+Appendix MS-4 contains model clauses at MS-4(A), MS-4(B), and MS-4(C).